 Captivating performances, rich with Indigenous cultural information, delivered in a fun, interactive way

-Circular Rhythm provides live Indigenous Australian musical performances to kindy and primary aged school children, as well as special education students, international students and tourism visitors.
+Circular Rhythm provides live Indigenous Australian musical performances to kindy and primary aged school children, as well as special education students and international students.

 The business is owned and operated by Indigenous performer, Lucas Proudfoot.
 Lucas is based on the Gold Coast in Queensland and he regularly travels throughout Australia and overseas to educate audiences about Indigenous cultures and the important place they hold in our communities.